friflo/Friflo.Json.Fliox/README.md

     - type safe access to entities and their keys when dealing with containers
     - type safe access to DTO's when dealing with database commands
     - absence of using `object` as a type
+    - absence of utility classes & methods to
+        - to use the API in an explicit manner
+        - to avoid confusion implementing same features in multiple ways
 - serialization of entities and messages - request, response & event - are entirely JSON
 - Fliox Clients and Hubs are unit testable without mocking
 - extensibility